-Students are required to provide me with printed confirmation of the Absence Declaration, in addition to any sick note.
+Students are required to provide me with printed confirmation of the Absence Declaration, in addition to any sick note from a doctor.

-Second, a student who misses the test must provide me with a copy of a University of http://www.healthservice.utoronto.ca/pdfs/medcert.htm

-Toronto Medical certificate within one week of the missed exam, stating the nature of the illness and the fact that the individual was too ill to write an examination.
+Second, a student who misses the test must provide me with a copy of a University of Toronto Medical certificate within one week of the missed exam, stating the nature of the illness and the fact that the individual was too ill to write an examination.
 A copy of this certificate is available from your college registrars, health services or on the following website: